15 Fascinating Facts About Amelia Earhart

 What do John Glenn, George H.W.
 Bush, and Amelia Earhart have in common?
 They all earned an Air Force Distinguished Flying Cross.
 But only Earhart was the first woman—and one of few civilians—to do so.

 12. SHE WAS ONE OF THE FIRST CELEBRITIES TO LAUNCH A CLOTHING LINE.

 Amelia Earhart Fashions were affordable separates sold exclusively at Macy's and Marshall Field's.
 The line's dresses, blouses, pants, suits, and hats were made of cotton and parachute silk and featured aviation-inspired details, like propeller-shaped buttons.
 Earhart studied sewing as a girl and actually made her own samples.

 13. THE U.S. GOVERNMENT SPENT $4 MILLION SEARCH FOR EARHART.

 At the time, it was the most expensive air and sea search in history.
 Earhart's plane disappeared July 2, 1937.
 The official search ended a little over two weeks later on July 19.
 Putnam then financed a private search, chartering boats to the Phoenix Islands, Christmas Island, Fanning Island, the Gilbert Islands, and the Marshall Islands.

-This summer, another pilot named Amelia Earhart took to the skies to set a world record.
-The 31-year-old California native is the youngest woman to fly 24,300 miles around the world in a single-engine plane.
-Her namesake never completed the journey, but the younger Earhart landed safely in Oakland on July 11.
+In 2014, another pilot named Amelia Earhart took to the skies to set a world record.
+The then-31-year-old California native became the youngest woman to fly 24,300 miles around the world in a single-engine plane.
+Her namesake never completed the journey, but the younger Earhart landed safely in Oakland on July 11, 2014.
 We think "Lady Lindy" would be proud.